2025-2026

 Key Details

-Open to students in grades 9 - 12
+Open to students in grades 9-12 & university-age students

-• Teams consist of up to 4 youth, each responsible for a different aspect of the game development process.
+Teams consist of up to 4 students, each responsible for a different aspect of the game development process.

 Tools of the trade